bee-queue/arena/README.md

 router.use('/', arena);
 ```

 `Arena` takes two arguments.
-The first, `config`, is a plain object containing the [queue configuration and other optional parameters](#usage).
+The first, `config`, is a plain object containing the [queue configuration, flow configuration (just for bullmq for now) and other optional parameters](#usage).
 The second, `listenOpts`, is an object that can contain the following optional parameters:

 - `port` - specify custom port to listen on (default: 4567)
 - `host` - specify custom ip to listen on (default: '0.0.0.0')